Professional Hydro Jetting Services

 A video camera inspection before hydro-jetting is essential, not optional.
 This step:

-• Reveals any damage, cracks, or collapsed sections that could be worsened
+- Reveals any pipe damage, cracks, or collapsed sections that could be worsened

 Reputable plumbers will always insist on inspection first.
 If someone offers to hydro-jet without inspection, that's a red flag.